uofu-emb/rtos/labs/02.testing/README.md

 ### Activity:
 If you have not already done so, flash the code to your microcontroller and observe the behavior of the system.

-# TODO update
-Delete the calls to `k_timer_status_sync` (make sure you have committed prior to this!).
+Delete the calls to `vTaskStartScheduler` (make sure you have committed prior to this!).
 Predict what you think will happen.

 Compile your changes and flash the micontroller.
 Does the behavior match your prediction?